NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 ```
-That is, for respondents who have a mental health condition, having the worst possible score in the index of access, a -10, is correlated with losing -3*(-10) = 30 less productivity points, that is, perhaps being 30%  less productive.
+That is, for respondents who have a mental health condition, having the worst possible score in the index of access, a -10, is correlated with losing -3*(-10) = 30 fewer productivity points, that is, perhaps being 30%  less productive.
 Note that the minimum score was -9.
 On the other hand, having the best score in the index of access, a 10, is correlated with losing -3*10 = -30 productivity points, that is, perhaps being 30% more productive.
 That would be on top of a productivity loss of 42% for having a mental illness in the first place.

 Repeating myself, I would take these numbers with a grain of salt, because I'm not sure respondents understood that an answer of 5 on a scale of 1-10 would be interpreted as a 50% reduction in effectiveness.
 If the survey is administered again, I'd prefer for the question to make a reference to percentages explicitly.
-And still I would be skeptical, because I don't expect people to estimate percentage of productivity lost with much precision.
+And still, I would be skeptical, because I don't expect people to estimate percentage of productivity lost with much precision.
 The reader is welcome to come to their own conclusions.

 However, if taken at face value, these answers imply that the value of providing mental health resources might be huge.
 More precisely, if the above is an upper bound, the upper bound is high enough for continued interest.
 A lower bound, modulo survey selection effects, is an average loss of 10% of work hours among the respondents, and a loss of 18% of work hours among those diagnosed with a mental condition.